openhwgroup/core-v-verif/core-v-cores/README.md

+# IMPORTANT IMPORTANT IMPORTANT
+A cloned version of the RTL has been committed to this location *on this branch only*.
+This has been done for testing purposes and must not be merged to the master branch.

 ## CORE-V-CORES
 One or more CORE-V cores are cloned to this directory by the verification Makefiles.
 For example you will see something like this in the simulation